emanguy/Curse-of-Strahd/Characters/NPCs/Rudolph van Richten.md

   * Waiting until he goes to sleep in his coffin
 * In the meantime, hides in plain sight with a _Hat of Disguise_ and protects his thoughts with a _Ring of Mind Shielding_
 * Trying to learn more about the [[Keepers of the Feather]] to gain a potential ally in the future
+* Wants to take out [[Strahd]]'s allies, starting with the Vistani
+* Unaware that [[Esmerelda d'Avenir]], his former Protege, is roaming around Barovia looking for him
+  * If he hears about her, he tries to protect her as best he can without putting his plans in jeopardy